-Keiser University's MACJHS program enables students to contribute to the criminal justice profession and fosters independent learning.
+Keiser University's MAHS program enables students to contribute to the homeland security profession and fosters independent learning.
 Upon completion of this program students are able to:

-- Collaborate with community stakeholders to create prevention, deterrence, preemption, defense, and response strategies and systems appropriate to local, regional, national, and international critical incidents and emergencies. - Make use of technological and scientific research that focuses on the evolution of existing science and technology and/or the development of new science/and technology that contribute to homeland security. - Evaluate domestic security challenges that face the United States and other industrialized nations - Evaluate and propose necessary changes at federal, state, and/or local levels, to reflect the evolving strategic policy issues associated with a statutory and current U.S. governmental direction for homeland security. - Recognize terrorist groups' activities in order to forecast the risks, types, and orders of magnitude of terrorist threats most likely to confront the nation-state. - Define and describe by example the statutory, policy, strategy and legal differences between homeland security and homeland defense. - Evaluate existing policies, procedures and protocols by DHS and inter-agency community to allow seamless agency integration through prevention, protection, and incident response and recovery scenarios.
-Validate literal and procedural alignment/compliance with other agencies. - Explore interdisciplinary perspectives on, and approaches to, homeland security.
+- Collaborate with community stakeholders to create prevention, deterrence, preemption, defense, and response strategies and systems appropriate to local, regional, national, and international critical incidents and emergencies. - Make use of technological and scientific research that focuses on the evolution of existing science and technology and/or the development of new science/and technology that contribute to homeland security. - Evaluate domestic security challenges that face the United States and other industrialized nations. - Evaluate and propose necessary changes at federal, state, and/or local levels, to reflect the evolving strategic policy issues associated with a statutory and current U.S. governmental direction for homeland security. - Recognize terrorist groups' activities in order to forecast the risks, types, and orders of magnitude of terrorist threats most likely to confront the nation-state. - Define and describe by example the statutory, policy, strategy and legal differences between homeland security and homeland defense. - Evaluate existing policies, procedures and protocols by DHS and inter-agency community to allow seamless agency integration through prevention, protection, and incident response and recovery scenarios.
+Validate literal and procedural alignment/compliance with other agencies. - Explore interdisciplinary perspectives on, and approaches to, homeland security. - Demonstrate professional communication skills in writing through organizing, thinking critically, and communicating ideas and information in documents and presentations.

 Baccalaureate degree from an accredited institution.
 Students complete their capstone course in their last semester of enrollment.
 No elective courses are offered in this program.

-NOTE: Courses in the MACJ program are eight-weeks in length and students are normally scheduled for two courses concurrently.
+NOTE: Courses in the MAHS program are eight-weeks in length.

-To receive a Master of Arts in Criminal Justice-Homeland Security degree, students must earn 36 graduate semester credit hours.
+To receive a Master of Arts in Homeland Security degree, students must earn 36 graduate semester credit hours.
 Thirty of the program hours must be completed through Keiser University.
 Program requirements are as follows:

-Master of Arts in Criminal Justice-Homeland Security Core Courses (36.0 credit hours)
+Master of Arts in Homeland Security Core Courses (36.0 credit hours)

-MACJ501 Seminar in Criminal Justice (taken in first semester) 3.0 credit hours MACJ514 Theory in Criminology and Criminal Justice 3.0 credit hours MACJ530 Management and Administration of CJ 3.0 credit hours MACJ540 Professionalism and Ethics in CJ 3.0 credit hours MACJ571 Seminar in Homeland Security 3.0 credit hours MACJ572 Dynamics of Terrorism 3.0 credit hours MACJ573 Domestic and International Terrorism 3.0 credit hours MACJ574 Cyber Security 3.0 credit hours MACJ575 Human Trafficking 3.0 credit hours MACJ590 Research Methods in CJ 3.0 credit hours MACJ595 Capstone: Criminal Justice Thesis Part I 3.0 credit hours (prerequisite MACJ590) MACJ600 Capstone: Criminal Justice Thesis Part II 3.0 credit hours (prerequisite MACJ595, taken in last term)
+MACJ501 Seminar in Criminal Justice (taken in first semester) 3.0 credit hours MACJ514 Theory in Criminology and Criminal Justice 3.0 credit hours MACJ530 Management and Administration of CJ 3.0 credit hours MACJ540 Professionalism and Ethics in CJ 3.0 credit hours MACJ571 Seminar in Homeland Security 3.0 credit hours MACJ572 Dynamics of Terrorism 3.0 credit hours MACJ573 Domestic and International Terrorism 3.0 credit hours MACJ574 Cyber Security 3.0 credit hours MACJ575 Human Trafficking 3.0 credit hours MACJ590 Research Methods in CJ 3.0 credit hours MACJ595 Capstone: Criminal Justice Thesis Part I 3.0 credit hours 4.50